Your Regional Commission

 Strengthening the Region Through Collaboration

-The New River Valley Regional Commission is an organization comprised of 12 local governments and two universities for the purpose of encouraging collaboration to address regionally significant issues and opportunities.
-Also known as PDC 4, our organization encompasses the counties of Floyd, Giles, Montgomery, and Pulaski, and the City of Radford.
+The New River Valley Regional Commission is an organization comprised of 13 local governments and three higher education institutions for the purpose of encouraging collaboration to address regionally significant issues and opportunities.
+Also known as PDC4, our organization encompasses the counties of Floyd, Giles, Montgomery, and Pulaski, and the City of Radford.

 The Regional Commission convenes community leaders to build relationships and capacity across the region; provides technical assistance to members; serves as a liaison between local, state and federal governments; and implements services when requested by members.

 If you’d like to know more or get involved, contact us and we’ll be sure to reach out to you as soon as possible.

 Check the Calendar page for a full list of upcoming events.

 On December 10, 2018, the Virginia Early Childhood Foundation (VECF) announced the recipients of six $250,000 Mixed-Delivery Preschool Grants.
 These grants were awarded to communities throughout Virginia to field-test strategies and solutions to help more children access high quality preschool.
 Another key component of Mixed Delivery project is cross-sector collaboration.read more